 |

-Average evaluations per item seen |
+Average evaluations per item seen *among those assigned |

-~2.5 times when 7-40 items ~1 time when 41+ items |
+~1 time | ~2.5 times when 7–40 items ~1 time when 41+ items |

-7-[max] items: evaluate all [max]-200 items: evaluate subset |
+| Tipping point of full item evaluation | 7–[max] items: evaluate all [max]–200 items: evaluate subset |

 7–40 items: evaluate all (~2.5 times) 41–[max] items: evaluate all (~1 time) [max]–200 items: evaluate subset (~1 time) |

-Individual – creates utility scores for each item for each respondent |
+| Analysis type | Aggregate — treats all respondents as one big data pool | Individual — creates utility scores for each item for each respondent |

-Significance testing TURF Analysis (Learn more) |
+| Additional analyses available | None | Significance testing TURF Analysis (Learn more) |

-Things to note when using MaxDiff
+Things to Note When Using MaxDiff